lucky-patty/TeleChamp/README.md

 Application Specification :

 1. Retrieve data from the server.
-2. Play the media from the server.
+2. Play the media from the server or the device itself.
 3. Check for the new media list with the server every one minute and update itself.
 4. Restart the RKM Device with the specific time.
-5. Working Offline
+5. Offline Mode